smoothie/devbox/README.md

 - [ ] Consider (ADR) splitting groups into devmachine, devcontroller:
   - The machine would be the current webserver stuff (virtual machine managed via vagrant).
   - The controller would be the host.
 So stuff like PHPStorm, browsers and so could be installed.
-- [ ] k0s: Update kubectl auth when installing k0s
+- [ ] k0s:
+  - Update kubectl auth when installing k0s.
+  - Consider (ADR) extracting deployments into separate roles, maybe per use case e.g. one for ingress-nginx, another one for metallb, another one for k0sctl.
 - [ ] bash completions: Add a role which lets us add bash completions and computes enabled CLI's into that one.
 - [ ] Support self-signed apache2 vhosts
 - [ ] Fix apache2, php, user permissions